It’s Earth Day! Yayyy!!!

 (3) Poland Spring water containers – they serve as very primitive rain water catchers which I then use to water my plants.
 Did you know filtered rain water is better to drink than tap?
 True story.

-(1) Light weight work gloves from dollar tree or wherever
+(1) Thin gardening gloves from dollar tree or wherever

 (1) Iron Bookshelf my dad threw out months ago (yes, I even scalp my family and usually see shelves out for trash everywhere)